surniaulula/wpsso/readme.txt

 	* Added a 'nopin' attribute to Gravatar images when the Add "nopin" to Site Header Image option is enabled.
 	* Moved the 'nopin' image attribute filters from the WpssoMedia to the WpssoPinterest class.
 	* Removed 'loading="lazy"' from the hidden Pinterest Pin It button image.
-	* Removed the deprecated 'wpsso_get_event_location_id' filter since selecting a Schema Place for the post / page forces the Schema type to a place.
+	* Removed the deprecated 'wpsso_get_event_location_id' filter since selecting a Schema Place in the Document SSO metabox forces the Schema type to a place.

 **Version 6.4.0 (2019/09/22)**